-Ad Performance and CreativeYour Facebook ad creatives and copywriting are among the top ad elements that decide whether your ad campaign succeeds.
+Creating a Facebook Ad That ConvertsFacebook ad creatives and copywriting are among the top ad elements that decide whether your ad campaign succeeds.
 If a Facebook user is scrolling through Facebook and your ad doesn’t catch their eye and move them to take that next step, then your ad campaign will fail regardless of how good your campaign strategy and targeting are.

-To help you create winning ad creatives that will bring you clicks at a low CPC, we made a list our favorite Facebook ad design hacks.
+To help you create winning ad creatives that will bring you clicks at a low CPC, we made a list of our favorite Facebook ad design hacks.

 To create beautiful Facebook ad designs, you have to:

-- Create ads that contrast with the newsfeed
+- Create ads that contrast with the News Feed.

 If you’d like to learn more about Facebook ad design, we suggest you read these guides: